danieljdevine/CSCI564-project1/README.md

 1. If there is a *cache hit*, then go to step 3.

-2. If there is a *cache miss*, then you need to find where to store the new cache line cache line, evicting from the cache as necessary.
+2. If there is a *cache miss*, then you need to find where to store the new cache line, evicting from the cache as necessary.
 Then store the cache line containing the missed address in the cache.
 Specifically, the following operations must be performed:

    1. Calculate the set in the cache where the cache line needs to be stored.